threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ### I want to help build the new Internet.
 How can I become a Threefold certified 3node partner?

 Apply [here](https://marketplace.3node.global/index.php?dispatch=companies.apply_for_vendor) to become a Threefold certified 3node partner.

 ***

-### What is Proof-of-Capacity used by Threefold?

-Proof-of-Capacity is an algorithm that verifies the Internet capacity provided by the 3nodes.
-More information can be found [here](https://library.threefold.me/info/threefold#/tfgrid/farming/threefold__proof_of_capacity).

-***

-### What is Proof-of-Utilization used by Threefold?

-Proof-of-Utilization is an algorithm that tracks the utilization of a given 3node's capacity offered on the TF Grid.
-More information can be found [here](https://library.threefold.me/info/threefold#/tokens/threefold__proof_of_utilization).

-***